 You don't need to explain mental illness to your baby.

-When you are with your baby, it is important to find ways to connect to them to help them feel nurtured and secure.
+You don't need to explain mental illness to your baby.
+When you are with your baby it is important to find ways to connect with them to help them feel nurtured and secure.

 Some tips include:

-Gently rock your baby an talk in a soothing voice when they are upset.
+gently rock your baby and talk in a soothing voice when they are upset.

-Use a watm, calm, 'sing-song' voice when you speak to your baby.
+use a warm, calm, 'sing-song' voice when you speak to your baby.